 Successful Project Management is one of the key organizational strategies in today’s challenging business environment.
 Each project manager has different skills and competencies.
 The same goes for project team members.
 You need to consider the knowledge and abilities of candidates while forming a team.
 For example, a large and sophisticated project requires more skilled staff than a small, low-budget project.
 On the other hand, assigning a highly experienced staff for a secondary task will be costly.

 As a project manager, you need to put the right people in the right job in your project in order to keep members motivated and increase productivity.

 4. Be Honest

 Undoubtedly that honesty is one of the most important policies while managing a project.
-Not everyone needs to know everything all the time, however, if you hide many things from your team members or stakeholders, it will be difficult to get their support when you need regarding your secrets.
+Not everyone needs to know everything all the time, however, if you hide many things from your team members or stakeholders, it will be difficult to get their support when you need it regarding your secrets.
 Believe in transparency in project management, share information and let them come to you with more insights.

 Project teams often share information through daily and weakly meetings with project stakeholders for successful project management.
-Progress meetings provide a chance to project staff for tracking the performance, understanding the overall health of each project and addressing major issues.
+Progress meetings provide a chance to project staff for tracking the performance, understanding the overall health of each project, and addressing major issues.
 However, you need to communicate with people through one on one meetings and conversations regarding their tasks without involving anybody.